 Many are not aware that you may be able to get tax refunds as a tourist if you buy in some states like Texas in the US.
 In this article, we will cover all the details on how to get tax refunds, the requirements and conditions, and address some commonly asked FAQs.

 Do you get a Tax Refund for Shopping in the US at Malls or Online Stores?

-It totally depends on the state you do shopping in.
-If you shop in certain states like Texas, you are very likely to get a tax refund for your purchases in the US as a tourist.
-There is no published list by the US Govt. or US Tourism website that says that you get a Sales Tax Refund if you buy things in a certain state.
+It depends on the US state you do shopping in.
+If you shop in certain states like Texas, you will likely get a tax refund for your purchases in the US as a tourist.
+The US Government or US Tourism websites do not have a published list that says that you get a Sales Tax Refund when you buy things in a certain US state.

-It is not very clear if you would get a tax refund if you buy stuff online.
-You need to check with the online retailer on this as this totally depends on where you ship your goods and how the seller will charge you state tax.
-Also, even if you get a refund, there are way too many conditions to get a decent refund back to you.
-We will look at them in later sections.
+It is unclear if you would get a tax refund if you buy stuff online.
+You need to check with the online retailer on this, as this depends on where you ship your goods and how the seller will charge you state tax.
+Also, even if you get a refund, there are way too many conditions to get a decent refund back.
+We will look at these details in later sections of the article.